generate_before_header

 Right-Wing Justification and Spin

-• Some far-right activists have attempted to portray the arrested insurrectionists as victims of a tyrannical government.
+• Some far-right activists have attempted to portray the arrested insurrectionists as “patriots” and victims of a tyrannical government.
 Matt Braynard, a former Trump administration staffer and head of Look Ahead America, tweeted, “January 6th was America’s Tiananmen Square.
 The regime turned a peaceful protest into an ‘insurrection’ to destroy the lives of patriots who oppose said regime.”
 Look Ahead America started a campaign called Justice for J6, which held a rally attempting to change the narrative on the insurrection.